 Students are under the direct supervision of the school administrators or classroom teachers at all times.
 They are expected to conform to school policies and to class regulations.
 In order to create an atmosphere for learning, order must be maintained at all times.
 Students are to conduct themselves properly and in a manner prescribed by the administration and teachers.
 Failure to comply with the regulations that are set forth by District policy and enforced by teachers and administrators will result in disciplinary action.
-Students on school-sponsored activities are representatives of the action.
 Students on school-sponsored activities are representatives of the District.
 Their conduct is expected to conform to the regulations set forth by the District and the sponsor.